'Tea Party Liberal' Promises To Bring A Blue Wave To West Virginia

 "JFK with tattoos" or a modern Teddy Roosevelt?

-In fact, that is precisely what Ojeda strives for - he wants to be approachable.
-He gives his cell phone number out to the audience and tells people they can call him if they have questions.
+In fact, that is precisely what Ojeda strives for — he wants to be approachable.
+He gives his cellphone number out to the audience and tells people they can call him if they have questions.
 He does live videos on Facebook every couple of days.

 Ojeda is a populist with a penchant for the working class.
 But a friend of his also insisted that he's gotten more "progressive" with time.
 As a freshman state senator, he led an effort to legalize medical marijuana, and this past January he gave passionate speeches in the state capitol demanding teacher raises.